cfgnunes/ubuntu-pihole/README.md

-# Ubuntu Server and Pi-hole: install and config
+# Personal Ubuntu Server with Pi-hole: install and config

-Script to install and configure my personal [Ubuntu Server](https://ubuntu.com/download/raspberry-pi) with the [Pi-hole](https://pi-hole.net) inside a Raspberry Pi.
+Script to install and configure my personal [Ubuntu Server](https://ubuntu.com/download/raspberry-pi) with [Pi-hole](https://pi-hole.net) inside a Raspberry Pi hardware.

 This script: